 6 Criteria for Choosing PM Software Tools

-That overwhelming experience is how you may feel as a project manager if you are tasked with finding the right software for project management tools.
-The choices are endless.
-It’s aisle after aisle of different features, reports, functionality, price points, and integration options.
-It’s enough to make you throw your hands up in the air in desperation, break down in tears, and run out of the store!
+You may feel overwhelmed as a project manager if you are tasked with finding the right software for project management tools.
+The choices are endless with different features, reports, functionality, price points, and integration options.

 1. How Familiar and Comfortable is your Team with Computers and Software?